InterWorkAlliance/Sustainability/vem/supply/ccp.md

 Every CCP will have the following:

+- Represents either 1 Carbon Removal Unit or CRU, a unit representing one metric ton of CO2 (mtCO2) or 1 mtCO2e reduction or avoidance.
+See classification in Core Carbon Attributes.
 - Unique identifier (Id): that is assigned when issued.
 - Owner: has Id of the account that is the owner of the token.
 - Issuer: the Id for the issuing standard registry.